The Vocation Approach

 Try to be as specific as possible, especially about the things that made them satisfying.
 Looking at these projects, can you see any recurring patterns?
 These provide clues to your preferred style.

-You may, for example, find it satisfying to do something you really care about, set a stimulating goal, work with motivated people, have a manager who gives you freedom within parameters.
+You may, for example, find it satisfying to do something you really care about, be in a positive environment, set a stimulating goal, follow a certain rhythm and do your best to achieve your picture of success.

 This part invites you to consider how you can keep following your principles and do satisfying work.
 This is something you can do to pursue personal projects.

 If you want to get paid for doing professional work, however, it may mean finding or creating a project where you can follow your preferred style.
-This will also mean delivering specific benefits that help the potential sponsors to succeed.
+This will also mean delivering specific benefits that help the potential sponsors – employers or customers – to succeed.

 How to clarify your vocation?
 Looking at your satisfying projects, it is: